Great Society: Johnson's speeches in Ohio and Michigan

 Johnson's first public reference to the "Great Society" took place during a speech to students on May 7, 1964, on Ohio University's historic College Green in Athens, Ohio:

 And with your courage and with your compassion and your desire, we will build a Great Society.
 It is a society where no child will go unfed, and no youngster will go unschooled.

-He later formally presented his specific goals for the Great Society in another speech at the University of Michigan in Ann Arbor, Michigan, on May 22, 1964.
+He later formally presented his specific goals for the Great Society in another speech written by presidential assistants Bill Moyers and Richard N. Goodwin at the University of Michigan in Ann Arbor, Michigan, on May 22, 1964.

 We are going to assemble the best thought and broadest knowledge from all over the world to find these answers.
 I intend to establish working groups to prepare a series of conferences and meetings—on the cities, on natural beauty, on the quality of education, and on other emerging challenges.
 From these studies, we will begin to set our course toward the Great Society.